Health Equity Organizing

 Health sciences students in Seattle and Spokane successfully organized to offer a for-credit health equity organizing and leadership class at their campuses, taught in collaboration by Health Equity Circle and the IAF Northwest Alliances.
 Over the last few years, over 105 students have completed training.

 Health Equity Circle members in Seattle organized a successful 100 person Assembly on Homelessness

-Residents from the Swedish Family Medicine Residency Cherry Hill in Seattle underwent a year of organizing and leadership training as a means to addressing the social determinants of health.
+Swedish Cherry Hill Family Medicine Residency Program residents in Seattle underwent a year of organizing and leadership training as a means to addressing the social determinants of health.
 The results were positive, and the program decided to join the Sound Alliance (its local affiliate), and incorporate IAF leadership training into their standard residency curriculum.

 In the coming year, residents will be working in the clinics where they are placed to engage patients in identifying and acting on issues they most frequently name as impacting their well-being (and by extension, their long-term health).

 Health Equity Circle kick off in Spokane, 2015

 Collaboration between universities, students, patients, health professionals and Alliance member institutions has added an important dynamic to Alliance work, and the IAF Northwest and its affiliates are looking forward to continuing to take advantage of the opportunities possible with this partnership.

 If interested in learning more, email email@example.com.